uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 == 8.1 Hypothesis

-If we have enough data of injuries mapped around the boroughs of NYC, we can determine, given the locations of each incident, which cities are the most prevalent in terms of injuries related to construction incidents o	Input: Longitude, Latitude, Injuries, Boroughs o	Output: Location of Cities (using graph)
+Given the specific location of each incident along with the number of construction projects happening at that location, we can figure out the severity of construction incidents at a given location within the boroughs of New York City.
+We can then use that information to determine which areas need better protocol with their construction projects.
+Therefore, we can use K-Means to determine which area within each borough has the highest concentration of incidents. o	Input: Longitude, Latitude, Injuries, Boroughs o	Output: Cities/Counties with Highest Concentration

 == 8.2 Models